 Introduction to Sports Medicine provides an overview of current sports medicine topics.
-It introduces the care and treatment for today's sport and and non-sports science emphasis.
+It introduces the care and treatment for today's sport and exercise participant.
+This course is designed for both the sports science and non-sports science emphasis.
 (3/0)